OpenSemanticLab/osl-mw-docker-compose/README.md

 #### SMW Store
 Currently the default is blazegraph as SPARQL-Store.
 Since blazegraph is no longer maintained we are transitioning to use Apache Jena Fuseki.
-To switch to Fuseke, add the following settings to your CustomSettings.php file:
+To switch to Fuseki, add the following settings to your CustomSettings.php file:
 ```php
 $smwgSparqlRepositoryConnector = 'fuseki';
 $smwgSparqlEndpoint["query"] = 'http://fuseki:3030/ds/sparql';